jakob22r/DISProject/app/README.md

     * Click the Create user hyperlink

 * Create user
-    * Fillout the form to register a new user in the database
+    * Fillout the form to register a new user in the database (Will check that userId and userName is not already taken)

 * Logout
     * Logs the current user profile out